Obituary: John Kiriluk

 He was preceded in death by his parents and a sister.

-He married Allida P. Jacobeni.
+He married Allida P. Jacoboni.
 Prior to living in Carson City, he lived in Walnut Creek, Calif., for 40 years.

 Mr. Kiriluk retired in 1978 from Pacific Telephone Co. after 40 years as an engineer.
 He helped place some of the first phone lines linking eastern and western Nevada during World War II.

-He was a member of the Episcopal Church, Diablo Valley Lodge No. 448 F&A Masons in Concord, Calif., and Aahmers Shrine Patrol of Livermore, Calif.
+He was a member of the Episcopal Church, Diablo Valley Lodge No. 448 F&A Masons in Concord, Calif., and Aahmes Shrine Patrol of Livermore, Calif.

 Entombment will be at Walton’s Carson Gardens Mausoleum.